unusual-thoughts/8x8matrix/README.md

 ==============================

 This is a simple breakout board for 8x8 RGB matrices like the [GTM2088ARGB](http://www.ebay.com/itm/5mm-8x8-Matrix-RGB-LED-Common-Anode-Full-Colour-60-60mm-/370699782315)
-It uses TLC5947 that provides 24 12 bit current sink PWM channels, and a 74HC138 3 to 8 line decoder followed by P-channel MOSFETs to drive the rows.
+It uses a [TLC5947](http://www.ti.com/product/tlc5947) that provides 24 12 bit current sink PWM channels, and a 74HC138 3 to 8 line decoder followed by P-channel MOSFETs to drive the rows.
-The parts are in the ../mylibs/mylib.lbr library.
+The needed Eagle libraries are in `eagle-lbr/`
 The whole thing fits on a single layer PCB.
 The matrix is controlled through the 9-pin header with this pinout: